AlexMatsoukas/double-phase-ROF-model/README.md

 2D_supplement_part2.pdf: The file presenting the results of numerical experiments in two dimensions (part 2).

+comparison.pdf: The file presenting the results of numerical experiments comparing the performance of the dpROF model to other image denoising models.

 1D_acceleration.py: The code comparing the results of accelerated and non-accelerated Chambolle-Pock algorithm for the tested models (in one dimension).

 1D_l2_distance_plots.py: The code for presenting the comparison between the tested models as a function of the L2 distance from the noisy datum (in one dimension).